ArminJo/Arduino-BlueDisplay/README.md

 - arduino:avr:uno
 - arduino:avr:leonardo
 - arduino:avr:mega
+- esp8266:esp8266:huzzah:eesz=4M3M,xtal=80
+- esp32:esp32:featheresp32:FlashFreq=80
 - STM32:stm32:GenF1:pnum=BLUEPILL_F103C8

 ## Requests for modifications / extensions
 Please write me a PM including your motivation/problem if you need a modification or an extension.

+#### If you find this library useful, please give it a star.